lshpaner/eda_toolkit/source/data_management.rst

     rather than for the variable as a whole.

-Implementation Example 2
-"""""""""""""""""""""""""""""""""
+Example 2: Mixed Summary Table with Category Breakdown ``(value_counts=True)``
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In this example, we demonstrate the use of ``generate_table1`` without explicitly specifying categorical or continuous columns.
-Instead, the function automatically detects column types based on the DataFrame's data types.
-Numeric columns with two or fewer unique values will also be reclassified as categorical (controlled by the default detect_binary_numeric=True setting).
+In this example, we call ``generate_table1`` without manually specifying which columns are categorical or continuous.
+Instead, the function automatically detects variable types based on data types.
+Numeric columns with two or fewer unique values are also reclassified as categorical by default (controlled via ``detect_binary_numeric=True``).

-We set ``value_counts=True``, which results in one row for each category-value combination rather than a single summary row per categorical variable.
-This allows for a more detailed breakdown across categorical features.
-We also limit each breakdown to the top 3 most frequent categories using ``max_categories=3``.
+We set ``value_counts=True`` to generate a separate summary row for each unique value within a categorical variable, rather than a single row per variable.
+To keep the output concise, we limit each breakdown to the top 3 most frequent values using ``max_categories=3``.

-Finally, we enable ``export_markdown=True`` and specify a ``markdown_path`` to save the output in Markdown format for reporting or documentation purposes.
+We also enable ``export_markdown=True`` to export the summaries in Markdown format.
+While you can specify a custom markdown_path, if none is provided, the output files are saved to the current working directory.

+Since ``include_types="both"`` is the default and ``combine=True`` by default as well, the underlying summaries are merged into a single DataFrame for display—but two separate Markdown files are still generated with suffixes that reflect the type of
+summary:

+- ``table1_summary_continuous.md``
+- ``table1_summary_categorical.md``

+This setup is ideal for detailed reporting, especially when working with downstream tools like Jupyter Book, Quarto, or static site generators.

 .. code-block:: python